The Coalition’s Board - previously known as the Steering Committee - provides regular oversight of Coalition activities and initiatives.

-Tasks of the Steering Committee include making recommendations to the Working Group regarding work plans, budgets, and funding proposals, and assisting with securing Coalition funding, including contributions to the Trust Fund.
+Tasks of the Board include making recommendations to the Working Group about work plans, budgets and funding proposals, and assisting with securing Coalition funding, including contributions to the Trust Fund.
+The Board convenes monthly, or more frequently as needed, to perform their functions.

 See more information in section 4(c) of the CCAC Framework Document.

-The two Working Group Co-Chairs also jointly chair the Steering Committee.
-The other members include six country partners, two international organisations and two non-governmental organisations of Partners in the Coalition.
+The two Working Group Co-Chairs also jointly chair the Board.
+The other Board members include six country partners, two international organisations and two non-governmental organisations of Partners in the Coalition.
 Each are elected to staggered two-year terms as set out in section 4(c) of the CCAC Framework Document.

-The Coalition’s Secretariat also serves as the Secretariat to the Steering Committee and participates in that capacity.
+The Coalition’s Secretariat also serves as the Secretariat to the Board and participates in that capacity.

 Environment and Climate Change Canada

-Francis holds a Masters in International Relations and a Baccalaureate in Political Sciences and International Development.
+Jean-François holds a Masters in Environmental Engineering and a Baccalaureate in Civil Engineering.

 DAVID FELIPE OLARTE AMAYA